Loan Periods, Fines, and Renewals

 - Notices for outstanding fines (items that were returned after the due date) are sent once per month when the total amount owed reaches $10 or more

-- Overdue notices for unreturned items are sent when items reach one week overdue and at four weeks overdue
+- Overdue notices for unreturned items are sent out when items reach:

 - A bill for the cost of the materials is sent at seven weeks overdue

 If eligible, a collection notice is sent 10 days after the previous notice or when the item reaches 50 days overdue.
 To determine collection eligibility see Thresholds and Borrowing Restrictions.

 All notifications are considered a courtesy and do not lessen the responsibility of the member to return items on time.
 Fines will not be waived because notices did not reach the responsible party.

 Overdue fines accumulate per day until reaching the maximum fine of $8.
 Billing fee charges are added when overdue items reach 50 days overdue.
 The charges are $2 per item up to nine items; ten items or more receives a maximum billing fee of $30.

 Paying for an Item